 Apparently, to the spell of the sound of pots and pans, the overflowing local imagination summons its demons, good and bad, to a banquet where the main guest is creativity itself.
 The similarity between Caribbean and Campeche cuisine goes beyond numerous ingredients; a multitude of dishes now considered local specialties in Campeche has a common origin with the islands, particularly with those of Spain, to which this region remained linked through close commercial and cultural contacts.
 Of course, the kinship is even stronger with Cuba, where carne mechada, ropa vieja, gallina en pepitoria, pork empanaditas, chicken or fish escabeche, and copitas nevadas or floating islands are just some of the stews and desserts that are prepared similarly.

 This close relationship is not casual; we can suppose that the link derives from the Spanish migration, at first coming from more or less the same region: Andalusia and Extremadura, to later accommodate Catalans, Valencians, Basques, Navarrese, and Galicians, among others, whose culinary traditions had to be substantially transformed to adapt to a new region: the Caribbean.

 The process, until the 18th century, was quite homogeneous in the Greater Antilles -Cuba, Santo Domingo, and Puerto Rico- and along the entire continental coastline bordering it to the west and south.
 The Yucatan Peninsula participated to a great extent in this same phenomenon, although it was nuanced by the indigenous presence, a culture that influenced it more than anywhere else in the Caribbean.

-Thus, the peninsular cuisine has great similarities with its neighboring island region, to which it was more closely linked, with the exception of Veracruz, than to other regions of Mexico itself.
+Thus, the peninsular cuisine has great similarities with its neighboring island region, to which it was more closely linked, except Veracruz, than to other regions of Mexico itself.

 Land of adventurers and settlers